ehedman/sdlSpeedometer/README.md

 If [OpenCPN](https://opencpn.org/wiki/dokuwiki/doku.php?id=opencpn:opencpn_user_manual:getting_started:opencpn_installation:raspberrypi_rpi2) is found in the run-time PATH, an extra launch icon will appear in the GUI.

-Likewise has [zyGrib](http://www.zygrib.org) been integrated after being built from source on a Raspberry Pi.
+Likewise has [zyGrib](http://www.zygrib.org) been integrated after being built from source on a Raspberry Pi OS Buster.

 Kodi can be added as an external application to be used as a Jukebox style player togheter with its [Kore](https://play.google.com/store/apps/details?id=org.xbmc.kore&hl=sv&gl=US) remote control phone app.